LukaszST/poke-platform/README.md

 - [x] Integration with https://pokemontcg.io/
 - [ ] CRUD or other mechanism to update prices
 - [ ] Storing locally data from API
+  - [x] Storing data for cards
+    - [ ] Add information about set to easier search
+  - [ ] Storing data for sets

 ## #100commitow